Local structures on stratified spaces: Resolving singularities to corners

 That $\unzip$ possesses the named property follows from Corollary~\ref{unzip-functor}. \end{proof}

 \begin{lemma} There is a preferred lift of $\unzip$ and of $\unzip_k$ to a $\sf Kan$-enriched functor. \end{lemma}

 \begin{proof} The details are straightforward so we leave them to the interested reader.
-Let $X$ and $Y$ be stratified spaces with $\lag I\rag$-corners each with interior depth at most $k$.
+Let $X$ and $Y$ be conically smooth stratified spaces with $\lag I\rag$-corners, each with interior depth at most $k$.
 Corollary~\ref{unzip-functor} gives the map